Highlights: RBI cuts repo rate by 40 bps; extends loan moratorium till August

 - Global economy is headed towards recession, says RBI Guv

-- Value of global trade contracted by 3% in Q1CY20, says RBI Guv
+- Value of global trade contracted by 3 per cent in Q1CY20, says RBI Guv

-- RBI maintains accommodative stanceEconomic activities have been impacted severely by 2-month lockdown
+- RBI maintains accommodative stanceEconomic activities have been impacted severely by two-month lockdown

 - GDP growth expected to remain in negative category